 TAKE PERFECTLY RIPE TOMATOES, place them on a bed of store-bought biscuits, top them with basil, mayonnaise and cheddar cheese, bake the works until puffed and golden, and what do you get?
 Why, only the most delicious thing on earth — Classic Tomato Pie.
 You can make this company-worthy fare in no time at all:

 Note: I’ve written about Classic Tomato Pie before, first in 2010 and then in 2011.
 So why mention it again?
-Well, because if you are new to A Garden for the House, you might not know this recipe exists.
+Well, because if you are new to my blog, you might not know this recipe exists.
 And that would make me cry.

 Note: I cry very easily.